agutoli/react-pretty-icons/tools/templates/README.md

 # SVG Icons

-You dont need to use any ~~webpack loader~~ (I swear) with this package, is a lightweight library which uses just `javascript`.
+You don't need to use any ~~webpack loader~~ (I swear) with this package, is a lightweight library which uses just `javascript`.
 Is just install and import it.

 ### How it works?

-We are using `babel-plugin-inline-react-svg` to convert svg to javascript, so we dont need svg loader any more.
+We are using `babel-plugin-inline-react-svg` to convert SVG to javascript, so we don't need SVG loader any more.

 ##### But, is not that a bad way to do that?
 No, it's a good way!
 Because we are including each icon "on demand", ex.
 When you import a icon, we are loading just this specifically icon.